-On January 1, 2007, the maximum bond amount increased to \$20 million.
+On January 1, 2007, the maximum capital expenditure amount increased to \$20 million.
 These issues must receive a reservation under the State's volume limitation ("volume cap") managed by the Texas Bond Review Board.
-Generally, the reservation of state ceiling issues is allocated by lottery in October of each program year.
-For more information, contact the Texas Bond Review Board at (512) 463-1741. https://gov.texas.gov/business/page/industrial-revenue-bonds
+Initial reservations of volume cap are allocated by lottery in November prior to the program year; any remaining volume cap is allocated to applicants on a "first come, first served" basis.
+For more information, contact the Texas Bond Review Board at (512) 463-1741, or visit https://gov.texas.gov/business/page/industrial-revenue-bonds.